Shades of magenta: Magenta (Pantone)

 Displayed at right is the color magenta (Pantone), i.e., the color that is called magenta in the Pantone color system.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #17-2036 TPX—Magenta.

 Magenta (Crayola)

 At right is displayed a Crayola color formulated in 1949; it was originally called brilliant rose but the name was changed in 1958 to magenta.

 This color has a hue angle of 329, which is close to the hue angle of the color rose, which is 330.

 Dark magenta

 Displayed at right is the web color dark magenta.

 Hot magenta

 Displayed at right is the color hot magenta.

-This color was formulated by Crayola in 1986.
+This color was formulated by Crayola in 1990, recycling the name from the color now known as "razzle dazzle rose".

 Magenta haze

 Displayed at right is the color magenta haze.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #18-2525 TPX—Magenta Haze.